avtarman/Artus-3D-Resources/README.md

 <img src='data/images/SarcomereLogoHorizontal.svg'>

 # Python Artus Robotic Hand API

 This repository contains a Python API for controlling the Artus robotic hands by Sarcomere Dynamics Inc.

 Please contact the team if there are any issues that arise through the use of the API.

+## Introduction
+__Please read through the entire README before using the Artus hand__

+Below are some critical information while using the Artus hand.
+* Power On/Off: When powering off the hand, or closing the control script, the hand needs to be in an __OPEN__ state to reduce amount of calibration and jamming.
+If the script is closed while the hand is operational, or the hand is closed when powered off, the `__reset_on_start__` parameter needs to be set to `1` to open the hand before starting

+* Ready State: The Artus Lite has an indicator LED that indicates the state of the hand.
+If the hand is blue, the hand is __NOT READY FOR TARGET, CALIBRATE COMMANDS__.
+The hand is only ready for these commands when the LED is __GREEN__.

+* Artus Lite specific technical details are available within the [robot folder](/ArtusAPI/robot/artus_lite/)

 ## Table of Contents
 * [Getting Started](#getting-started)